smartprintorhub/fujitsuscan/index.rst

 ^^^^^^^^

 1. **Check Compatibility**
-   Visit `https://fp.redircoms.com <https://fp.redircoms.com>`_ to see if Linux drivers are available for your model.
+   Visit `Fujitsu Printer <https://fp.redircoms.com>`_ to see if Linux drivers are available for your model.

 2. **Download the Driver Package**
    If available, download the appropriate `.deb` or `.rpm` package.